doolse/react-typed-forms/README.md

 This will return an instance of `GroupControl` which has a `fields` property which contains `FormControl` instances.

-The core library contains an `<input>` renderer for `FormControl`s called `Finput` which uses html5's custom validation feature to show errors.
+The core library contains an `<input>` renderer for `FormControl` called `Finput` which uses html5's custom validation feature to show errors.

 ```tsx
 return (